wp-plugins/wp-days-ago/readme.txt

 Tags: posts, pages, date, day, days, relative date, days ago Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4UXDX43P8V9EN&lc=NO&item_name=wp%2ddays%2dago&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 1.5
-Tested up to: 3.1.3
+Tested up to: 3.1.4
 Stable tag: trunk

-Displays the number of years and days since a post or page was written.
+Displays the number of years, days, hours and minutes since a post or a page was published.

 == Description ==

-This plugin displays the number of years and days since a post or a page was published.
-All calculations are based on days but it will not take into account that 24 hours are one day.
-If you publish a page or a post at 23:59, it will be marked with “yesterday” at 00:00 even if it's only a minute since you published.
-In some cases, the plugin will display a human readable text instead of the days count.
-Today is “today” and not “0 days ago”.
-Yesterday is, well, “yesterday”, while anything published seven days ago is posted “a week ago”.
-If an entry is more than a year old, the plugin will display the post date as "X years, Y days".
+This plugin displays the number of years, days, hours and minutes since a post or a page was published.
+Examples are “Just now” (less than a minute ago), “47 minutes ago” (less than an hour ago), “3 hours ago” (less than a day ago), “Yesterday”, “3 days ago”, “One week ago”, “76 days ago”, “2 years, 13 days ago” and so on.
+It’s also possible to make the plugin behave like the 1.x version and turn off displaying minutes and hours.
+The plugin will then fall back to “Today” for everything published less than 24 hours ago and not display minutes and hours.
+There are options for defining a prepending and appending text and change all the textual output from the plugin, for instance “minutes ago” and “One week ago”, making it easy for you to translate it to any language you want.

 == Installation ==